 Get Ready Middletown: Preparing for Emergencies

 The likelihood that you and your family will recover from an emergency tomorrow often depends on the planning and preparing you do TODAY!
-Click HERE to read the Office of Emergency Management’s guide for preparing for emergencies.
+Read the Office of Emergency Management’s guide (PDF) to help you prepare for emergencies.

 CLICK HERE FOR THE FEMA GUIDE TO CITIZEN PREPAREDNESS.